McLarenCollege/foundations_public/array-total-functions-part-1.md

 Part 1:

-Write a function called addTotal which takes an array of 4 numbers, adds the total to the end of the array and returns the modified array.
+Write a function called addTotal which takes an array of 4 numbers, adds the total to the end of the array.

 ```js